-The best irrigation system, can only work as well as the water allows.
-Whether it is private gardens and lawns or agricultural land where the water is of poor quality, the irrigation system requires a lot of maintenance.
-In such cases, the cost of cleaning and maintenance can be high.
+The best irrigation system can only work as well as the water allows.
+Whether for home garden irrigation, nurseries or agriculture, if the water is problematic, the irrigation system needs a lot of care to operate optimally.
+Relatively, there can be significant undesirable costs.

 Irrigation in Agriculture